-In order to track energy savings, a 'base period' must be selected in order to provide a platform for comparing energy use.
+A 'base period' must be selected to provide a platform for comparing energy use to track energy savings.
 The base periods have been established for each energy account based on the following considerations:

-- A full 12-month base period, as close to the fiscal 2008/2009 was selected to incorporate seasonal fluctuations in weather. - The base period selected was prior to major retrofits which have occurred since at the New Westminster campus the base period therefore does not represent consistent operation.
+- A full 12-month base period, as close to the fiscal 2008/2009 was selected to incorporate seasonal fluctuations in weather; and - The base period selected was prior to major retrofits, which have occurred since at the New Westminster Campus the base period, therefore, does not represent consistent operation.